DiviyamPathak/ntbsdblogpost/README.md

 be determined by reading the code.
 This is not very feasible.
 But the code does work and has been working for 30+ years.
-XXXbad ambiguous what "it" refers to here.
+XXXbad ambiguous what "it" refered to here.
 Maybe delete the last 2 sentences.

-However, Christoph Badura experienced a bug with RAIDframe autodetecting the root device on GPT-partitioned drives and falling back to asking the user for the device and partition manually.
-Doing that is tiresome and needs manual intervention.
-XXXbad well, actually the machine in questions was to be moved to a data center and therefore manual intervention was not an option.
-I suggest deleting the last sentence.

-This project shall extend the test coverage to root device selection, which will help in the future development of this kernel area.

 I would also like to tell you about my early interactions with the project, let me start with project findings.